- Reference Number: HEY-468/2021

-This leaflet has been produced to give you general information about wearing your Halo Vest System and should answer a number of your questions.
+This leaflet has been produced to give you general information about wearing your Halo Vest System and should answer most of your questions.
 It is not intended to replace the discussion between you and your healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a Halo Vest System?

 Illustration provided with kind permission of DP Medical Systems Ltd